We may earn commission from affiliate links →

 - Fire extinguisher and first aid box.

-Drunk driving is also a massive no-no in Bulgaria, as with many other countries, and the legal limit is meager, at 0.05%.
-The best advice is not to drink when you intend to get behind the wheel.
+- Drunk driving is a massive no-no in Bulgaria, as with many other countries, and the legal limit is meager, at 0.05%.
+Your license will be confiscated if you drive above the legal limit, and if you are seriously above the limit, you could be given jail time.

 The Bulgarian authorities are stringent on speeding, so always adhere to the following limits: